Oluloba/movieRecommendationApp/README.md

   "password": "yourpassword"
 }

-◾ Use the returned JWT token in your requests to protected routes by setting the header:
+◾ Use the returned JWT token in your requests to protect routes; Set the header (❗Still in Postman)
 Authorization: Bearer YOUR_JWT_TOKEN
 I.e., Key is - Authorization and Value is - Bearer - j56*************